-I have racked my brain as to why potato salad is so significant to our culture, considering its German roots beside the fact that it’s inexpensive to make, super filling, and is easy to scale for a crowd.
+I have racked my brain about why potato salad is so significant to our culture, considering its German roots besides the fact that it’s inexpensive to make, super filling, and easy to scale for a crowd.

 And don’t be the non-black friend attending the function for the first time.
 You are encouraged to bring something, but you might want to think twice about it being potato salad.
 We get real siddity when we see anything outside the norm like raisins, grapes, or walnuts floating around with our potatoes.
 I’m telling you just don’t do it if you want to be invited back.

 Amongst our people alone, we have huge debates over what ingredients are appropriate.
 It truly does depend on what region you are from and your family preferences.
 For example, I was never allowed to add onion to my potato salad because my mom hates raw onion.
 However, chopped onion is a suitable ingredient to include.
 Or take my family’s brand loyalty to miracle whip growing up; you didn’t make potato salad with anything else.
 But in many southern households, anything besides Dukes is blaspheming.
 The specific doctrine of potato salad is unique to each family, but the core precepts include: